oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Is there a maximum number of nodes allowed, and are there rules against running multiple nodes on the same IP?</summary>
-There’s no limit to the number of nodes you can run, but there are a few guidelines to keep in mind.
+There’s no limit to the number of nodes you can run, however there are a few guidelines to keep in mind.
 You can run multiple nodes on the same IP address, as long as each node is using a different port.

 </details>

 <details>
 <summary>How long does it take for a new node to appear in the dashboard?</summary>
-The time it takes for a new node to appear on the dashboard depends on system load.
+The time it takes for a new node to appear on the dashboard depends on the system load.
 Typically, nodes become visible within a few hours, though this can vary based on network conditions.
-You can check the status [here](https://nodes.oceanprotocol.com/).

 </details>
 <details>